Exostellar-Labs/docs/upgrades/upgrading-compute-optimizer-controllers/fresh-upgrades.md

     ... post-docker.sh: Finished.
     ... systemd: Started Post Docker Configuration.
     ```
-9. From [Cluster Deployment step above](../../installation-and-configuration/getting-started-with-an-onboarding-tarball/cluster-deployment.md) you may prefer to create an AMI from the updated Compute Optimizer controller.
+9. From [Cluster Deployment step above](../../installation-and-configuration/getting-started-with-an-onboarding-tarball/cluster-deployment.md) you may prefer to create an AMI from the updated X-Infrastructure Optimizer controller.

 ### Upgrading Cluster Deployments <a href="#user-content-upgrading-cluster-deployments" id="user-content-upgrading-cluster-deployments"></a>

 Rolling upgrades or swing migrations make a lot of sense in large environments where downtime is to be avoided.
 The approach is relatively simple, but we'll cover the basic ideas here for your consideration.
-This is applicable when an environment has multiple or many Compute Optimizer controllers in production.
+This is applicable when an environment has multiple or many X-Infrastructure Optimizer controllers in production.

 > **Note:**
 >